-OPTED at a regular meeting of the Board of Directors of Palmdale Water District held onMa arch 8,, 2017.
-Roldahil Ja Hal Robert Alvarado, President Joe Estes, Secretary Palmdale Water District Palmdale Water District Approved As To Form: Eric Dunn General Counsel
+other Director reports. neetings as reported by each Director and a summary of OOPTED at a regular meeting of the Board of Directors arch 8,, 2017.
+Roldahl Ja Hat Robert Alvarado, President Joe Estes, Secretary Palmdale Water District Palmdale Water District Approved As To Form: 5 HD Eric Dunn General Counsel